jehrlich/postman-contract-test-generator/README.md

 # Postman Contract Test Generator
 When building APIs, a common need is to validate the shape of the requests and responses.
 You want to verify the implementation of the API matches the definition document.
 This is typically done through *contract tests*, which exercise required fields, optional fields, and things like query and path parameters.

 [Postman](https://www.postman.com/) has the ability to group requests together and associate them to your API as a contract test.
-The intention of this feature is to build a [collection](https://www.postman.com/collection/) manually to add coverage to your API.
+The intention of this feature is to build a [collection](https://www.postman.com/collection/) programmatically to add coverage to your API.

 # Objective
 To build an automated way to provide an exhaustive set of tests providing close to 100% coverage for contract tests.
 The **contract test generator** should not need to be maintained, it should be able to dynamically create all tests with every run based on the Open API Specification (OAS) document defining the API.